inmerso/MaQiaTTo/README.md

 or refer to: https://pypi.org/project/paho-mqtt/

-You can resolve dependencies to run the plotData scirpt with
+You can resolve dependencies to run the plotData script with

     $ pip3 install numpy, matplotlib